Configuring Bucket Lifecycle Rules

 AbortIncompleteMultipartUpload does not support filtering by tag.

-Required if the Transition, Expiration, NoncurrentVersionExpiration, or NoncurrentVersionTransition element is absent.
+Yes if the Transition, Expiration, NoncurrentVersionExpiration, and NoncurrentVersionTransition elements are absent.

 DaysAfterInitiation